 Called Moyashi in Japanese, bean sprouts are young sprouted beans used in many cuisines throughout Asia.
 They are an affordable way of adding bulk and nutrition to a dish.

 Moyashi (もやし) or bean sprouts are bean seeds that have been watered and germinated to produce thin stalks and leaflets.
-Although sprouting can come from any beans, the most common are mung beans and soybeans.
+Although sprouting can come from any bean, mung beans, and soybeans are the most common.
 Mung bean sprouts are slightly slimmer and have a smaller tip than soybean sprouts.

 Table of Contents